akrabdev/akrabdev/README.md

 # Bonjour ! 🥖

-My name is ABdallah Akrab.
+My name is Abdallah Akrab.
 I am a fullstack developer.

 ## 🛠  Technologies and tools